astojanov/astojanov.github.io/_posts/2013-03-31-openvpn-routes.md

 Initially I configured the gateway to run on Windows 7 machine.
 Since this machine will be forwarding packets, the OS must be configured to enable forwarding.
 According to Bebop’s post, the following tweaks should do the job:

-Start -> Right-click My Computer -> Manage -> Services.
+- Start -> Right-click My Computer -> Manage -> Services.
 Right-click Routing and Remote Access -> Properties -> Automatic.
 Right-click Routing and Remote Access -> Start
-Control Panel -> Network and Sharing Center -> Local Area Connection -> Properties -> Sharing.
+- Control Panel -> Network and Sharing Center -> Local Area Connection -> Properties -> Sharing.
 Tick the box “Allow other network users to connect through this computer’s Internet connection”.
 From the drop-down list select “Local Area Connection 2”, or whatever is the connection name of your TUN connection.
-Run regedit.
-Navigate to HKEY_LOCAL_MACHINE and then to SYSTEM\CurrentControlSet\Services\Tcpip\Parameters.
-Change value of IPEnableRouter to 1.
+- Run regedit.
+Navigate to `HKEY_LOCAL_MACHINE` and then to `SYSTEM\CurrentControlSet\Services\Tcpip\Parameters`.
+Change value of `IPEnableRouter` to 1.

-OpenVPN GUI for Windows is a decent OpenVPN client for Windos, including GUI, as mentioned in its title.
-In order to set it up, download it, install it and copy the files /etc/openvpn/ca.crt, /etc/openvpn/mk-gateway.crt and /etc/openvpn/mk-gateway.key into C:\Program Files\Open VPN\config\ and finally create the config file config.opvn
+OpenVPN GUI for Windows is a decent OpenVPN client for Windows, including GUI, as mentioned in its title.
+In order to set it up, download it, install it and copy the files `/etc/openvpn/ca.crt`, `/etc/openvpn/mk-gateway.crt` and `/etc/openvpn/mk-gateway.key` into `C:\Program Files\Open VPN\config\` and finally create the config file `config.opvn`

 {% highlight powershell %}
 dev tun